willRecord94/SRPN-Calculator/README.md

 To use or run the SRPN, run:
 > python srpn.py

-from the root folder.

-You can then interact with the program.
+You can then interact manually with the calculator or use the tests by running the:

-Or to run automated tests which are stored in test_srpn.py you can run pytest from the terminal.
+>test_code.py